Matthias Jabs

-Matthias Johannes Jabs (born 25 October 1955) is a German guitarist and songwriter.
-He is best known for being the lead guitarist and backing vocalist in the hard rock band Scorpions.
-He has played on all but the first five Scorpions studio albums starting with Lovedrive (1979).
-He has a music store, MJ Guitars, in Munich, Germany.
+Matthias Jabs (born 25 October 1955) is a German musician, best known as the lead/rhythm guitarist of the hard rock band Scorpions.
+He has played on all but the first five Scorpions studio albums, starting with Lovedrive (1979).
+He owns a music store, MJ Guitars, in Munich.

 Career

 Jabs was discovered by Scorpions' bassist Francis Buchholz, who had tutored him in mathematics to earn extra money while still in school.
 Buchholz subsequently recommended the band give him an audition after lead guitarist Uli Roth quit the band in 1978.
 Before joining the Scorpions, Jabs played for the bands Lady, Fargo and Deadlock.

 Departure of Uli Roth

 For Taken by Force, RCA Records made a determined effort to promote the album in stores and on the radio.
 The album's single, "Steamrock Fever", was added to some of RCA's radio promotional records, but Roth was not happy with the commercial direction the band was taking.
 Although he performed on the band's Japanese tour, he departed to form his own band, Electric Sun, prior to the release of the follow-up live album Tokyo Tapes.
 Tokyo Tapes was released in the US and Europe six months after its Japanese release.
 By that time in mid 1978, after auditioning around 140 guitarists, Scorpions recruited Matthias Jabs to replace Roth.